Compliance

 GENERAITR is operated by TOMLIN STUDIO AB, a Swedish company subject to EU law.
 We monitor the EU AI Act implementation closely and have taken the following positions as the regulation comes into force in 2026.

-GENERAITR provides two modes of AI generation.
-Our Online plans access closed-source models via API, routed through ComfyUI Partner nodes.
-Our Local plans allow organisations to run open-source AI models on their own GPU hardware, on-premise or in a private cloud.
-Under the EU AI Act, we operate as a deployer of AI systems in both cases.
-The underlying models are classified as General-Purpose AI (GPAI) systems and are governed by the obligations placed on their providers.
+GENERAITR is built on the ComfyUI engine and provides two modes of AI generation: Online plans access closed-source models via API, routed through ComfyUI Partner nodes; Local plans allow organisations to run open-source AI models on their own GPU hardware, on-premise or in a private cloud.
+In both cases the underlying models are third-party General-Purpose AI (GPAI) systems, governed by the obligations placed on the model providers who built them.
+Our own transparency duties under the Act are set out in the next section.

 We do not train models.
 We do not use customer-uploaded images to train or fine-tune any AI system.
 Generated outputs are owned by the customer organisation that produced them.